PO Box 2044

-In addition to his research and teaching, Dr. Humphreys has also advised numerous non-profits, businesses, community and labor groups, policymakers and multilateral organizations on complex issues in social and environmental finance.
-His insights on trends in sustainability, impact investing, finance, economic development, food systems, and regenerative agriculture have been widely published and regularly cited in the press, most recently in AgriInvestor, the Boston Globe, Bloomberg, BusinessWeek, Chronicle of Higher Education, the Financial Times, Forbes, Fortune, Institutional Investor, the Los Angeles Times, the Washington Post and on National Public Radio.
-He frequently speaks to the public and the press and has served as an expert witness in both litigation and legislative arenas.
+In addition to his research and teaching, Dr. Humphreys has also advised numerous investors and businesses, farmers and landowners, foundations and non-profits, policymakers and multilateral organizations on complex issues in social and environmental finance.
+His insights on trends in sustainable finance, impact investing, place-based economic development, food systems, and regenerative agriculture have been widely published and regularly cited in the press, most recently in the New York Times, the Boston Globe, the Financial Times, Forbes, Fortune, the Los Angeles Times, the Washington Post, and on National Public Radio.

-He has served on the Transformational Investing in Food Systems Initiative at the Global Alliance for the Future of Food, the Advisory Board of the Dwight Hall SRI Fund at Yale University, the Value Chain Working Group of the Just Foods Collaborative, and the Board of Advisors of the Coalition for Responsible Investment at Harvard.
+He currently serves on the Board of Rodale Institute’s Southeast Organic Center and as Vice Chair of the Green Rural Redevelopment Organization (GRRO).
+Previously, he has served on the Advisory Board of the Dwight Hall SRI Fund at Yale University, the Value Chain Working Group of the Just Foods Collaborative, and the Board of Advisors of the Coalition for Responsible Investment at Harvard.

-He spends his spare time involved in historic preservation, horticulture, and environmental stewardship efforts, restoring landscapes and homes in accord with their setting and doing what he can to protect and enjoy the land, woods, and waters of Appalachia, the eastern shore of the Chesapeake Bay, and the Carolina piedmont and coastal plain.
+He spends his spare time involved in historic preservation, horticulture, and conservation efforts, restoring landscapes and homes in accord with their setting and doing what he can to protect and enjoy the land, woods, and waters of Appalachia, the eastern shore of the Chesapeake Bay, and the Carolina piedmont and coastal plain.